Are you feeling unsure about what's 'normal' when grieving? Does your grief feel like it's getting worse over time?

 Have your relationships with family and friends been affected by everything you're going through?

 The diagnosis of a chronic or life-threatening illness can result in feelings of sadness, anger and fear.
 You may experience grief in response to the losses from changes to physical functioning, emotions, employment, relationships, and your sense of hope and certainty about the future.
-I will work with you to understand the challenges you're experiencing and offer strategies to help you to cope as well as possible.
+I will work with you to understand the challenges you're experiencing and offer strategies to help you cope.

 The diagnosis of an illness can have huge impacts on everyone in a family.
 I work with spouses, partners, parents, children and other carers to support them to manage their own grief, stress and anxiety.
 I also offer counselling to couples and families to help them to find ways to talk about the difficult topics and navigate the ups and downs of living with the impacts of change and uncertainty.